Graduates of the Radiologic Technology program are

 Have questions about using Degree Audit?
 Visit LaGuardia’s Degree Audit page for tutorials and how-to guides.

-Review the Radiologic Technology Curriculum and the recommended course sequence below.
+Review the Radiologic Technology Curriculum.

 For information about this program’s retention and graduation rate visit the Office of Institutional Research and Assessment website page.